Edwin Barnes: Reception into the Catholic Church

 In October 2010, Barnes was interviewed by The Tablet magazine on the possibility of joining the proposed personal ordinariate in the Roman Catholic Church for former Anglicans (which was established as the Personal Ordinariate of Our Lady of Walsingham in January 2011).
 He said that he wanted to join "because the Anglican Church is no longer the one holy and apostolic Church it says it is."
 On 6 January 2011, Barnes announced that he intended being received into the Catholic Church.

 On 21 January 2011 he and his wife, Jane, were received into the Catholic Church at the Church of Our Lady & St Joseph, Lymington by Monsignor Peter Ryan, himself a former Anglican.
 He was ordained to the diaconate on 11 February 2011 in the domestic chapel at Bishop's House, Portsmouth by Crispian Hollis, Roman Catholic Bishop of Portsmouth.
 He was ordained to the priesthood on 5 March 2011 by the same bishop in the Cathedral of St John the Evangelist, Portsmouth, for the Personal Ordinariate of Our Lady of Walsingham.
 In June 2012 he was elevated to the rank of monsignor as a Chaplain of His Holiness.

 Illness and death

-Barnes died on 6 February 2019 on his 84th birthday, following a short illness.
+Barnes died on 6 February 2019, his 84th birthday, following a short illness.